0xcert/techpaper/src/whitepaper.md

       "type": "string"
     }
   },
+  "proof": ["name"],
+  "meta": [],
+  "required": ["name"],
   "title": "Person",
   "type": "object"
 }
 ```

-*Figure 6: Xcert recipes describe digital assets in a way that machines can understand.*
+*Figure 6: Xcert schemas describe digital assets in a way that machines can understand.*

 The naming of JSON properties must follow the schema.org specification when possible.
 This is to enable an easy way to convert a digital asset data object into JSON-LD format.
 The convention also expects the JSON keys to be defined in alphabetical order.